aws/s2n-tls/docs/USAGE-GUIDE.md

 > Note: the CRL validation feature in s2n-tls is currently considered unstable, meaning the CRL APIs are subject to change in a future release.
 To access the CRL APIs, include `api/unstable/crl.h`.

 Certificate Revocation Lists (CRLs) are lists of issued, unexpired certificates that have been revoked by the CA. CAs publish updated versions of these lists periodically.
-A peer wishing to verify a certificate can obtain a CRL from the CA, validate the CRL, and check to ensure the given certificate’s serial number is not contained in the list, and thus has not been revoked by the CA.
+A validator wishing to verify a certificate obtains a CRL from the CA, validates the CRL, and checks to ensure the certificate is not contained in the list, and therefore has not been revoked by the CA.

 The s2n CRL lookup callback must be implemented and set via `s2n_config_set_crl_lookup_cb()` to enable CRL validation in s2n-tls.
-This callback will be triggered once for each certificate in the peer's certificate chain.
+This callback will be triggered once for each certificate in the certificate chain.

-Applications must retrieve all CRLs for known certificates externally from s2n-tls.
-Applications should load the desired CRLs into memory, either in advance or in the callback, by creating `s2n_crl`s via `s2n_crl_new()`, and adding the obtained CRL data via `s2n_crl_load_pem()`.
+The CRLs for all certificates received in the handshake must be obtained in advance of the CRL lookup callback invocation, externally from s2n-tls.
+Applications should load these CRLs into memory, either in advance or in the callback, by creating `s2n_crl`s via `s2n_crl_new()`, and adding the obtained CRL data via `s2n_crl_load_pem()`.
 The `s2n_crl` should be freed via `s2n_crl_free()` when no longer needed.

-In the callback, call `s2n_crl_lookup_set()` to provide s2n-tls with a CRL to validate the certificate with.
-The application must implement a way to lookup the correct CRL for the given certificate.
-This lookup should use the certificate and CRL's issuer hashes, which will match.
-The certificate's issuer hash can be retrieved via `s2n_crl_lookup_get_cert_issuer_hash()`, and the CRL's issuer hash can be retrieved via `s2n_crl_get_issuer_hash()`.
+The application must implement a way to look up the correct CRL for the given certificate.
+This lookup should use the hash of the received certificate's issuer, and the hash of the CRL's issuer, which will match.
+The certificate's issuer hash is retrieved via `s2n_crl_lookup_get_cert_issuer_hash()`, and the CRL's issuer hash is retrieved via `s2n_crl_get_issuer_hash()`.
+After the correct CRL is retrieved, call `s2n_crl_lookup_set()` to provide s2n-tls with this CRL, which will be used to validate the certificate with.

-Call `s2n_crl_lookup_ignore()` to ignore a specific certificate in the callback.
-Certificate validation will fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error if the ignored certificate is necessary for the chain of trust.
-Some received certificates may be extraneous, in that they are additional certificates that aren't ultimately included in the chain of trust used to validate the end-entity certificate.
-If such a certificate is ignored from the callback, certificate validation will proceed with no error.
+If the CRL for a given certificate can't be found, call `s2n_crl_lookup_ignore()` to ignore this certificate.
+This will generally cause the certificate validation logic to fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error.
+However, some received certificates are extraneous, and won't be included in the chain of trust.
+If an extraneous certificate is ignored, it will not cause the certificate validation logic to fail.

 By default, the CRL validation logic will not fail on CRLs that are not yet active, or are expired.
 Timestamp validation can optionally be performed in the CRL lookup callback by calling `s2n_crl_validate_active()` and `s2n_crl_validate_not_expired()`.